|Overall Rating||Liked it!|

 Uneven Terrain: Not super easy to weave in and out of bumps and after 3 days I still haven’t been able to get into a rhythm when I’m there.

-Powder: The Lib Tech EJack Knife has a tapered tail and you can get 6″ back on board with a 22.75″ stance width.
+Powder: The Lib Tech EJack Knife has a tapered tail and you can get 6″ difference between nose and tail and 3″ back from center of the board with a 22.75″ stance width.
 So in about 1 foot to 1.5 feet of PNW powder, I felt like I had to be vigilant with my back foot pressure to keep that nose up and I thought this would float better.
-I set it all the way back at almost 6″ with a 22.5″ stance width and it felt like the nose was pointing down like a chub but not a full on boner.
-Not a soft cock either but just not where I’d like it to be for powder riding these days.
+I set it all the way back at almost 3″ with a 22.5″ stance width and it felt like the nose was pointing down like a chub but not a full-on boner.
+Not a soft cock either but just not enough to really hit the g-spot.
+It was a bit off for where I’d like it to be for powder riding these days with all the amazing hybrid shapes with more float.
 If this was the all camber 2000’s I would have been fine with this and would have felt it would have been better than many rides out there.
 If you like camber boards in powder you will find this a very good ride.
 I compared it against the Loaded Algernon and Yes PYL.
 The Yes PYL didn’t even feel like it was trying to float and the Algernon was not quite as good as the PYL but had a good bit more float than the EJack.
 It felt also like the nose wanted to be a part of the turn and didn’t like if I was trying to turn off the back leg.
 It wanted to go straight more than turn in this thicker powder and didn’t like weaving through messy off piste bumps to get to the un-tracked stuff.
 It was rather thick grabby stuff so it might be another story in the light stuff.
 If you know how to keep your speed and get a good plane going then this could be fun but if you want effortless modern float then this won’t be the call.

 Buttering: I could butter off the tail better than I thought or maybe physical therapy made my back leg stronger.